 Snake Pass, England

-In the heart of the Peak District, winding its way through the valley connecting Sheffield and Glossop, Snake Pass is one of the best roads to drive in England.
+In the heart of the beautiful Peak District, winding its way through the valley connecting Sheffield and Glossop, Snake Pass is one of the best roads to drive in England.
 Running for roughly 20 miles, Snake Pass makes up just one small section of the A57, one of the only roads that connects the two major cities of Manchester and Sheffield.

 With spectacular views in every direction and being surrounded by moorland, valleys, reservoirs and woodland, it truly makes for a scenic and memorable drive.
 Not surprisingly, it has long been heralded as one of the best drives in Europe.

 During the winter months, this road is often inaccessible, however, when the A57 isn’t cut off with snow and ice it attracts people from all over the UK, especially those based in the Midlands who venture out to drive the length of Snake Pass at the weekend.

 With its sharp twisted roads, moulded around the rugged landscape, Snake Pass really is a road to be celebrated by driving enthusiasts.
 Just a word of warning though, this road is considered one of the most dangerous in the United Kingdom, so take it slowly and savor the drive.
 Once your drive over the pass is completed, head to Castleton, a picturesque village just a few miles away.

 Stacy is a photographer based in the Peak District in the heart of England and blogs at What Stacy Did.